Chondrilla juncea L.

 General requirements: Rush skeletonweed generally inhabits well-drained, light-textured soils.
 It is capable of growing in a wide range of conditions, but prefers areas that have cool winters, warm summers, with a predominance of winter and spring rainfall (Rees et al. 1996).
 This species grows in waste places and in overgrazed rangeland especially in the Pacific Northwest and in California.
 It rarely invades healthy rangeland (Sheley et al. 1999).

-Distribution: Not yet found in Colorado, but established in other western states.
+Distribution: A few places in Colorado and in other western states.

 Historical: Native to southern Europe.

 Life cycle: Buds on the root crown or along lateral roots may give rise to new rosettes.
-Each rosette produces one or more stems, 20-60 inches long, with multiple spreading or ascending light–green branches (Rees et al. 1996).
+Each rosette produces one or more stems, 20-60 in tall, with multiple spreading or ascending light–green branches (Rees et al. 1996).
 Flowering and seed production occurs from mid-July through frost.
 Flowers are self-fertile.
-There are three forms of rush skeletonweed in the United States, with the forms differing in inflorescence morphology and susceptibility to control measures (Sheley et al. 1999).

 Mode of reproduction: Rush skeletonweed can reproduce by both seed and through vegetative propagation.